Steve King: Elections

 Iowa lost a district as a result of the 2010 census.
-King's district was renumbered the 4th, and pushed well to the east, absorbing Mason City and Ames.
+After redistricting, King was in the newly drawn 4th congressional district.
 This placed King and his predecessor, Latham, in the same district.
-Latham opted to move to the reconfigured 3rd District to challenge Democratic incumbent Leonard Boswell.
+Latham opted to move to the reconfigured 3rd district to challenge the Democratic incumbent Leonard Boswell.
 The reconfigured district was, at least on paper, much more competitive than King's old district.
-The old 5th had a Cook Partisan Voting Index of R+9, while the new 4th had a PVI of R+4.
-The new 4th was also mostly new to King; he retained only 45% of his former territory.
-It closely resembled the territory that Latham had represented from 1995 to 2003.
+The 5th district had a Cook Partisan Voting Index of R+9, while the new 4th district had a PVI of R+4.

-Soon afterward, former Iowa first lady Christie Vilsack, the wife of former governor and then current U.S. agriculture secretary Tom Vilsack, announced she was moving to the new 4th to challenge King.
+Soon afterward, former Iowa first lady Christie Vilsack, the wife of the former governor and U.S. agriculture secretary Tom Vilsack, announced she was moving to the new 4th district to challenge King.
 King received the endorsement of Mitt Romney, who said, "I'm looking here at Steve King because this man needs to be your congressman again.
 I want him as my partner in Washington, D.C."
 King won reelection to a sixth term, defeating Vilsack 53%–45%.
 King won all but seven counties, none of which he had previously represented: Webster, Boone, Story, Chickasaw, Floyd, Cerro Gordo, and Winnebago.
 King later said of his 2012 victory, "I faced $7 million, the best of everything Democrats can throw at me, their dream candidate and everything that can come from the Obama machine, and prevailed through all of that with 55 percent of my district that was new."